 Matt Limegrover is the Assistant Head Coach for the University of Minnesota football program.
 He has also served as the team's offensive coordinator and offensive line coach since 2011.

 Minnesota finished 2013 with the No. 37 rushing offense in the nation (fifth in the Big Ten), having run the ball 586 times for 2,538 yards.
-That total was the most for Minnesota since it rushed for 3,277 in 2005 and was the first time it has produced more than 2,000 rushing yards in a season since 2006.
-Minnesota's 586 rushing attempts was its most since 2005 when it rushed 610 times.
-The Gophers ended 2013 with 23 rushing touchdowns, which was their most since 2006 when they had 25.
+That was the first time the Gophers produced more than 2,000 rushing yards in a season since 2006.

-In addition to helping restore Minnesota's rushing attack, the offensive line, under the watchful eye of Limegrover, was disciplined all year as it took only 13 penalities (10 false starts, one hold, one illegal man downfield and one personal foul).
+In addition to helping restore Minnesota's rushing attack, the offensive line, under the watchful eye of Limegrover, has been disciplined the last two years.
+In 2013, it committed only 13 penalties.
+In 2014, Minnesota’s opponents accepted just 11 penalties against offensive linemen.

-Limegrover then caught on with Kill as offensive line coach at Emporia State in 1999.
-He coached the offensive line and ran the offense when Kill took over the Southern Illinois program and maintained both of those responsibilities with NIU.
+Limegrover caught on with Kill as offensive line coach at Emporia State in 1999.
+He coached the offensive line and ran the offense when Kill took over the Southern Illinois program and maintained both of those responsibilities at NIU.

-Limegrover was in charge of an offensive unit that ranked among the nation's best in 2010.
+Limegrover was in charge of an offensive unit that ranked among the nation's best in 2010 at NIU.
 The Huskies finished the season No. 7 in the nation and No. 1 in the MAC in rushing offense (260.4 ypg).
 NIU also led the MAC in scoring offense (38.0 ppg, No. 12 in the nation) and total offense (450.0 ypg, No. 19 in the nation).

 During his three seasons at Northern Illinois, Limegrover's offensive linemen earned All Mid-American Conference recognition seven times, including 2010 first-team selections Scott Wedige and Trevor Olson.